 - Maintenance of a shopping centre – i.e. cleaning graffiti, rubbish, gardening and general caretaker duties

 - Small ‘Cashies’ – payments for landscaping, fixing / repairing / maintaining vehicles, cleaning cars and houses, mowing lawns

 I am also a part time student and always learning.
-I’ve managed to use workplace educational grants to get a Bachelors and Masters degrees in Engineering for pennies on the dollar – Over $150,000 worth of Undergrad and Graduate scholarships at a total cost to me so far of around $28,000.
+I’ve managed to use workplace educational grants to get a Bachelors and Masters degrees in Engineering for pennies on the dollar – Over $150,000 worth of Undergrad and Post Graduate scholarships at a total cost to me so far of around $28,000.
 I am a life long learner and after reaching my FI goals I am interested in doing a doctorate in the Space / Cyber industry.
-I also have a variety of other hobbies including Gardening and perma-culture, Cooking, Learning to play Guitar and learning to speak new languages.
+I also have a variety of other hobbies including Gardening and Permaculture, Cooking, Music and learning other languages.